FREE THINGS TO DO IN Melbourne 30+ IDEAS

 State Library Melbourne Reading room

-The domed reading room in the State Library
+The reading room in the State Library

 For families, the Pauline Gandel Children’s Quarter offers two floors dedicated to visiting children and includes a two-storey children’s castle, reading nooks and over 4000 kid’s books.